puskr99/plc-language/README.md

 ---

 ## Requirements
-Make sure you have the necessary dependencies installed via:
+Make sure you have the necessary de pendencies installed via:
 ```sh
 pdm install
 ```